boltops-tools/terraspace-docs/_docs/dependencies/tfvars/considerations.md

 ## Dependency Must Be Defined in tfvars

 Only tfvars files respect the use of the `output` and `depends_on` helpers.
-By desgin, Terraspace avoids the double processing of other files like `main.tf`.
+When `terraspace all` runs, it double processes tfvars files with ERB/ruby.
+The 1st pass figures out the dependency graph.
+The 2nd pass fetches the output values from the resolved graph.
+By design, Terraspace avoids the double processing of other files like `main.tf`.
 So you must declare dependencies in tfvars.
+Related issue [#115](https://github.com/boltops-tools/terraspace/issues/115)

 ## OutputProxy Object